-Exploring the Orthogonality and Linearity of Backdoor Attacks
+Exploring the Orthogonality and Linearity of Backdoor Attacks (IEEE S&P 2024)

 1Purdue University, 2University of Massachusetts, Amherst, *Equal Contribution